chitholian/Bangla-Dictionary/README.md

 # Bangla Dictionary

-A feature-riched dictionary for translating words from English to Bangla and vice-versa.
+A feature-rich dictionary for translating words from English to Bangla and vice-versa.

 ## Features